 Stimulus characteristics of c-VEP BCI

-A brain-computer interface (BCI) can use a multitude of control signals that are decodable from measured EEG.
-One of the control signals that leads to accurate and fast BCI performance for instance for communication and control, is the code-modulated visual evoked potential (c-VEP).
-It is the response to a pseudo-random sequence of flashes.
-Flashes are typically represented as a black background changing to a white one on a screen.
-The pseudo-random sequences are often borrowed from the telecomunication domain, because these tend to have appropriate properties such as low auto- or cross-correlation between different sequences (assumed to lead to large differences in evoked brain activity).
+A brain-computer interface (BCI) has the capability to utilize a diverse array of control signals decoded from measured electroencephalogram (EEG) data.
+One notably effective control signal for achieving both accuracy and speed in BCI performance, particularly in communication and control applications, is the code-modulated visual evoked potential (c-VEP).
+This signal is generated in response to a pseudo-random sequence of flashes, typically transitioning from a black to a white background on a screen.
+The selection of pseudo-random sequences often draws inspiration from the telecommunication domain due to their desirable properties, such as low auto- or cross-correlation between different sequences, presumed to evoke distinct brain activities.

 Image credit: Martínez-Cagigal, V., Thielen, J., Santamaría-Vázquez, E., Pérez-Velasco, S., Desain, P., & Hornero, R. (2021).
 Brain–computer interfaces based on code-modulated visual evoked potentials (c-VEP): A literature review.
 Journal of Neural Engineering.